Aeroluna/LunaCoopMod/README.md

   - Advantage: Hatcheries, Lairs, and Hives can create a Symbiote on a friendly unit.
   - Disadvantage: Leviathans and Brutalisks no longer start with a Symbiote.
 Symbiotes now cost resources and supply.

-Ever wonder how cool it would be to slap a Symbiote on Dehaka?
+Ever wonder how cool it would be to slap a Symbiote on Dehaka or Nova?
 Should create interesting combinations with your ally.
 Each Symbiote is now very expensive in return.
-OP with commanders who have few but important units such as hero commanders.
+Very overpowered with commanders who have few but important units such as hero commanders.

 - Added Spike Burst ability to Symbiote.
   - Deals 20 damage to nearby enemies every 10 seconds.
 - Changed Stab to prioritize units and attacking structures.

 Spike Burst is cool and was pretty much already finished but unused (can you tell I've been playing HotS?).

+- Increased additional Biomass from P1 from 25 to 50.
+(Total 150 Biomass).
+- Improved prestige tooltip description.

+It's generally not worth losing Ultimate Evolutions for this prestige, so let's give it a little extra oomph.

 - Buffed Viper's Consumption ability to also target structures.
 - Buffed Virulent Microbes upgrade to additionally increase the radius of Viper abilities by 1.